GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Enter an identifier for this provider (letters, digits, and underscore characters allowed).
 Check [here](./passport.md#identifiers) to learn more about identifiers usage

-1. Enter a display name for the provider  (e.g "My ADFS", "MITREid Connect", etc.)
+1. Enter a display name for the provider  (e.g "Partner 1", "Customer 1", etc.)

 1. In `type`, choose "openidconnect" (if you are using Gluu oxd as a mediator with an OP, check [this](#using-oxd-as-mediator) section)